-- 1. mean split - 2. median split - 3. extreme groups - Continuous and discrete distinctions are important because this information usually influences the choice of statistical procedures or tests. - (a) Pearson's correlation-assumes that both variables are continuous. - (b) Point-biserial-most appropriate when one variable is measured in the form of a true dichotomy, and we cannot assume a normal distribution. - (c) Biserial-most appropriate when one variable is measured in the form of an artificial dichotomy, and we can assume a normal distribution. - (d) Phi coefficient (Φ)-is used when both variables are measured as dichotomies.
+- 1. mean split - 2. median split - 3. extreme groups - Continuous and discrete distinctions are important because this information usually influences the choice of statistical procedures or tests. - (a) Pearson's correlation-assumes that both variables are continuous. - (b) Point-biserial-most appropriate when one variable is measured in the form of a true dichotomy, and we cannot assume a normal distribution. - (c) Biserial-most appropriate when one variable is measured in the form of an artificial dichotomy, and we can assume a normal distribution.

+(d) Phi coefficient (Φ)-is used when both variables are measured as dichotomies.

-3. Quantitative and Categorical (or Qualitative) variables
+3. Quantitative and Qualitative variables

-- A. A quantitative variable is one that varies in amount (e.g., reaction time or speed of response). - B. A categorical (or qualitatve) variable is one that varies in kind (e.g., college major or sex). - The distinction between quantitative and categorical variables can be rather fine at times (e.g., normal/neurotic and introversion/extroversion). - ⇒ Extraneous variables-any variable other than the IV that influences the DV. - → Confounded variables-when an extraneous variable systematically varies with variations or levels of the IV.
+- A. A quantitative variable is one that varies in amount (e.g., reaction time or speed of response). - B. A qualitatve variable is one that varies in kind (e.g., college major or sex). - Qualitative variables are by definition also categorical. - → Extraneous variables-any variable other than the IV that influences the DV. - → Confounded variables-when an extraneous variable systematically varies with variations or levels of the IV.